aqaPayam/NakhBot/README.md

 - Guest cannot use paid features.
 - After 10 previews, the bot shows a signup message.
 - If a user has an incomplete profile, they are treated like Guest until signup is completed.

+When a guest starts signup, `Account.state` becomes `incomplete`.

+The GuestPreviewCounter does not reset when the user moves from Guest to Incomplete.

+When signup is completed, `Account.state` becomes `active`.

+After activation, the GuestPreviewCounter is kept for audit/history but no longer controls normal Explore.

 Guest profile preview includes: